top of page

 Fertile Féroce copie 2.jpg

-These works are not finished,
+These works are not done,

 they're never-ending time travellers.